bekd70/SilentAuction/README.md

 # SilentAuction
-Create Silent Auction forms from input from Google Sheet
+Use Google App Script to create Silent Auction forms from input from Google Sheet.